lucassabreu/clockify-cli/README.md

 Available Commands:
-  clone       Copy a time entry and starts it (use "last" to copy the last one) config      Manages configuration file parameters edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command
+  clone       Copy a time entry and starts it (use "last" to copy the last one) completion  Generate completion script config      Manages configuration file parameters delete      Delete a time entry, use id "current" to apply to time entry in progress edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command